 SLS: Are there trends that we can learn from?

-SLS: What kind of training/ coaching has the best impact on improving skills?
+SLS: What kind of senior living sales training/ coaching has the best impact on improving skills?

 SLS: Of the best performers that you have shopped, what are the common characteristics and behaviors that set them apart?